Tusneld/ALX_AI_FOR_DEVELOPER_II_2025/README.md

 # To-Do List 2025

-A modern, responsive web application for managing your daily tasks efficiently, with support for offline usage, task scheduling, and sharing capabilities.
+A modern, responsive web application for managing your daily tasks efficiently, with a Trello-inspired board layout, drag-and-drop functionality, offline usage, task scheduling, multi-channel reminders, and sharing capabilities.

 ## Features

+- **Trello-Inspired Board**: Organize tasks in To Do, In Progress, and Completed columns
+- **Drag-and-Drop**: Move tasks between columns with intuitive drag-and-drop functionality
 - **Add Tasks**: Create new tasks with customizable priority levels (Low, Medium, High)
-- **Task Management**: Mark tasks as completed, delete individual tasks
+- **Task Management**: Mark tasks as completed, delete individual tasks, or change task status
 - **Filtering**: Filter tasks by status (All, Pending, Completed, Scheduled)
 - **Sorting**: Sort tasks by date added, priority, alphabetically, or schedule date
 - **Data Persistence**: Tasks are saved to local storage and persist between sessions